Basavarajsing/omniMode/README.md

 ---

-## 🚀 Deployment with Vercel
+## 🚀 Deployment with Vercel (The Correct Way)

-Deploying this application is straightforward using Vercel, a platform designed for modern web projects.
-These steps will guide you through publishing your app to a live URL.
+Deploying this application is straightforward if you follow these exact steps.
+This process ensures Vercel handles your static files correctly without trying to run a build process it doesn't need.

 ### Prerequisites